 E-Safety

 E-Safety is taught explicitly within our Computing curriculum and is also embedded throughout the use of technology across school as at Christ Church, we understand how important it is to promote staying safe online.
+We follow the Projcet Evolve resources which are based on the UKCIS framework "Education for a Connected World."
+The framework covers knowledge, skills, behaviours and attitudes across eight strands of online lives.
 Our children are taught the SMART rules for online safety which are applicable both at home and in school and we regularly revisit these in our lessons.

 image